PoliticalGraveyard.com

 Earle, George H. — Republican.
 Delegate to Republican National Convention from Pennsylvania, 1856.
 Burial location unknown.

-Relatives: Grandson of Thomas Earle; son of George Hussey Earle and Ellen France (von Löhr) Earle; married, December 12, 1881, to Catherine Hansell French (1859-1937); father of George Howard Earle III.
-See Earle family of Pennsylvania.
+Relatives: Son of George Hussey Earle and Ellen France (von Löhr) Earle; married, December 12, 1881, to Catherine Hansell French; father of George Howard Earle III; grandson of Thomas Earle.

 See also Find-A-Grave memorial

-Relatives: Great-grandson of Thomas Earle; son of George Howard Earle, Jr. and Catherine Hansell (French) Earle (1859-1937); married, January 20, 1916, to Huberta Potter.
-See Earle family of Pennsylvania.
+Relatives: Son of George Howard Earle Jr. and Catherine Hansell (French) Earle; married, January 20, 1916, to Huberta Potter; great-grandson of Thomas Earle.

 Earle, George W. — of Hermansville, Menominee County, Mich.
 Republican.
 Alternate delegate to Republican National Convention from Michigan, 1908.
 Burial location unknown.